All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Classic color film has several light-sensitive layers:

-When the film is charged into the chamber upside down, the light first passes through the red layer, blocking blue and green.
-This leads to a decrease in the number of cold tones, and the result is an image in a red-yellow palette.
+When the film is loaded into the camera upside down, light first passes through the red layer, blocking blue and green.
+This results in a reduction of cool tones, and the outcome is an image in a red-yellow palette.

 Where to get Redscale film?

 1. Buy ready-made film.
-For example, the Lomography Redscale XR 50-200 or Kodak Color Plus Redscale (hand repackaged version).
-Such films are produced specifically for this effect and have different light sensitivity, which affects the color balance.
+For example, Lomography Redscale XR 50-200 or Kodak Color Plus Redscale (hand-repackaged version).
+These films are produced specifically for this effect and have different light sensitivities that affect color balance.

-2. Do it yourself.
-This is a budget option that opens up more creative opportunities.
-You just need to turn the standard color film (such as Kodak Gold 200 or Fujifilm C200) and charge it backwards into the cassette.
+2. Make it yourself.
+This is a budget option that opens up more creative possibilities.
+You just need to flip standard color film (for example, Kodak Gold 200 or Fujifilm C200) and load it into the cassette backward.

 illia-horokhovsky-wS9br9t6lP8-unsplash.jpg

-The photosensitivity of the film during reverse exposure drops.
-For example, if the cassette says ISO 200, it must be exposed as ISO 100 or even 50 when Redscale.
-This helps to get more balanced colors, reducing the excessive red shade.
+The light sensitivity of the film decreases when exposed in reverse.
+For example, if the cassette indicates ISO 200, with Redscale it should be exposed as ISO 100 or even 50.
+This helps achieve more balanced colors, reducing excessive red tint.

 Effects and creative possibilities

-• Portraits they acquire a retro effect, like footage from an old movie.
+• Portraits acquire a retro effect, as if frames from an old movie.

-• Landscapes they look surreal, especially if you combine Redscale with illuminated objects.
+• Landscapes look surreal, especially when combining Redscale with backlit objects.

-• Night shooting gives even deeper and more mysterious colors.
+• Night shooting yields even deeper and more mysterious colors.

 karoline-stk-206l1Sq2jl4-unsplash.jpg

 1. Check the exposure.
-It is best to underexpose the frame to one or two feet to get more contrasting colors.
+It's best to slightly underexpose the frame by one or two stops to achieve more contrasting colors.

 2. Shoot in bright light.
-Sunlight allows you to get rich yellow-orange shades.
+Sunlight allows for rich yellow-orange shades.

 3. Experiment with ISO.
 The lower the ISO, the warmer the colors.